NateyJay/YASMA/README.md

-# *YASMA-tradeoff* - balancing sensitivity and specificity
+## *YASMA-tradeoff* - balancing sensitivity and specificity
 This is the small RNA annotation tool for this suite.
-While YASMA has helper wrappers and functions for this pipeline, this is where the magic happens.
+This is where the magic happens.

 Annotation based on these alignments follows a multi step approach:
 1. Building an average ***sRNA coverage profile*** from replicate libraries.